-New Graduate Students 2017
+New Graduate Students 2020

-_____You will need to bring your original and unexpired documents with you to Room 227 Loomis Lab when you check-in.
+_____ALL NEW HIRE FORMS WILL BE DONE ELECTRONICALLY FOR THIS FALL.
+There is no need to physically come into the office in person.
 You will be completing an I-9 employment form.
-The list of acceptable documents you will need is here: https://www.uscis.gov/i-9-central/acceptable-documents.In addition, you will also need to complete some online employment forms.
-That information will be sent to you via e-mail after you check-in at the Physics Department.
-If you already have a US social security number, please bring your original card with you as that will be needed for employment name verification purposes.
+The list of acceptable documents you will need is here: https://www.uscis.gov/i-9-central/acceptable-documents.
+Most students use their passport, driver's license and social security card.
+In addition, you will also need to complete some online employment forms.
+That information will be sent to you via e-mail.
+If you already have a US social security card, we will make arrangements with you to view that virtually.

 _____All international students must check-in with the International Student and Scholar Services Office.
-Refer to the information at this link for details: http://www.isss.illinois.edu/students/incoming/checkin/.
+Refer to the information at this link for details: https://www.isss.illinois.edu/students/incoming/checkin/index.html.

 _____All new students should claim the Net ID and set a password.
 Your Net ID will be the first part of your illinois e-mail address before the @ sign.
-You can claim your Net ID via this link: https://netidclaim.illinois.edu/.
+You can claim your Net ID via this link: http://techservices.illinois.edu/services/netid-claim.

 _____All new students should set up the University e-mail account via this link: http://techservices.illinois.edu/services/email.You should begin using your Illinois e-mail and check it often because many important messages will be sent.

-_____If your official admission letter from the Graduate College indicated that you need to provide final, official transcripts or degree certificates, you should bring them with you (in an original, sealed envelope), or have them sent from your school to Wendy Wimmer in the Physics Department, or if your school utilizes an online transcript download system, have the password for downloading them sent to Wendy at email@example.com.
-For transcripts from international schools, if you only have one set of original transcripts or degree certificates, and you need them back, you should take the originals to the Graduate Admissions Office located in Room 204 Coble Hall.
+_____If your official admission letter from the Graduate College indicated that you need to provide final, official transcripts or degree certificates, you should bring them with you (in an original, sealed envelope), or have them sent from your school to Wendy Wimmer in the Physics Department.
+If your school utilizes an online transcript download system, have the password for downloading them sent to Wendy at email@example.com.
+For transcripts from international schools, if you only have one set of original transcripts or degree certificates, and you need them back, you should take the originals to the Graduate Admissions Office located in Room 110 Coble Hall.
 They will make one true copy and give the originals back to you.
 An original transcript is required for all domestic schools.

-____Verify and update your personal information in the UI-Integrate Self-Service System (it is very important to keep your address up to date): https://apps.uillinois.edu/StudentFacSelfService.html
+____Verify and update your personal information in the UI-Integrate Self-Service System (it is very important to keep your address up to date): https://apps.uillinois.edu/selfservice/.

 ____Complete the required new student health immunization forms: http://www.mckinley.illinois.edu/new-students/immunization-information.